gelobonquin/fertiliser-inventory/README.md

     # Run composer install
     composer install

-    # If the composer fails, please remove the composer.lock file and run the composer install again
+    # If the composer fails, remove the composer.lock file and run the composer install again
     rm composer.lock
     composer install